-Looking for the best things to do in Calgary?
+The Canadian Rockies may be Alberta’s largest draw for tourists, but Calgary feels a like destination that should not be overlooked.
 Canada’s fourth-largest metropolitan area packs a whole lotta punch for visitors.
-Whether it’s winter or summer there’s always something going on in Alberta’s largest city.
+Whether it’s winter or summer, there’s always something going on in Alberta’s largest city.

-Best Things to do in Calgary
+The Best Things to Do in Calgary

 Calgary Tower has a lot to offer, so it was a natural addition to the list of best things to do in Calgary.
 The tower itself provides the best views of any building in the city, and once inside the tower, the multimedia tour includes a virtual presentation that delves into Calgary’s location – from its skyscrapers to its Rocky Mountain range, and everything in between.